Khulo: History

+Notable landmarks

-In the district are medieval historical monuments such as Khikhani Fortress (10th century) where rebel against Ottoman Empire Selim Beg Khimshiashvili defended himself until he was captured and beheaded in 1785.
-The exact date of building Khikhani Fortress is unknown, but most scientists think it was built in some time in the 10th-13th centuries.
+In the district are medieval historical monuments such as Khikhani Fortress where rebel against Ottoman Empire Selim Beg Khimshiashvili defended himself until he was captured and beheaded by Ottoman forces in 1785.
+The exact date of building Khikhani Fortress is unknown, but most scholars think it was built in sometime in the 10th-13th centuries.
 Khikhani Fortress was one of the most important fortresses in Adjara.
 The castle is strategically located in a very convenient location, as it has one pedestrian access from the south-eastern side.
 It used to be a shelter for the local lords.
 On the way to Khikhani Fortress there is an active monastery at Skhalta cathedral, built in the 13th century.

-Besides historical monuments, Khulo is also known for the Khulo Cable Car, the fastest mode of transportation from the Khulo town center to the village named Tago.
-This cable car is the second-longest free span cable car in Europe.